 I trained as an educator and ran several schools in my 35 years of service to my community.
 When I attended Columbia University Teachers College as a graduate student, I found time to explore and learn from some of the best educators of our time.

 During my journey, I found Tom Brown Jr. of the Tracker School.
 His school gave me a profound understanding and appreciation of the spirit world.
-The Apache elder Stalking Wolf trained and developed Tom, leaving him with a mission to share the teachings and not let them die.
-It was what I was looking for, formal training in the ways of the healer.
-I have been associated with the school for over 25 years.
+The Apache elder Stalking Wolf trained Tom, leaving him with a mission to share the teachings and not let them die.
+I have attended classes and gatherings at the school for over 25 years.

 My love of learning and teaching is a thread that winds throughout my life from my graduate and undergraduate experiences to the coyote teaching of Grandfather Stalking Wolf.
 Coyote teaching has over 34 points a teacher must consider when mentoring or teaching.
 It opens doorways for the student particular to their needs in an experiential lesson that teaches self-sufficiency.

-My journey continues today as I teach classes in collaboration with organizations and meet with individuals for personal sessions.
+My journey continues today as I teach classes in collaboration with local organizations and meet with individuals for personal sessions at “The Green Heron Healing Sanctuary.”